REQUEST A FREE DEMOREQUEST A FREE DEMO

 CONSTRUCTION MARKET IN KUWAIT

-There are over $290 Billion worth of active construction projects in Kuwait.
-The construction market in Kuwait was valued at $11.2 billion in 2021 and is expected to achieve an annual average growth rate (AAGR) of over 3% from 2023 to 2026.
+The construction industry in Kuwait plays a crucial role in the country's economic development as the nation works to diversify its economy beyond oil.
+The construction market in Kuwait is expected to achieve an annual average growth rate (AAGR) of over 3% from 2023 to 2026.

 The industry's expansion will be supported by the Kuwaiti government's programs promoting the development of transportation and renewable energy infrastructure.